 Treatment of disorders due to suppression of urge to sneeze

 This treatment targets the region above the collar bones as a sneeze involves vitiation of the upward moving type of Vata called Udan Vata.
 This includes massage on the region above the collar bones, as this is the region of the Udan Vata.

-Massage can be followed by steam inhalation, medicated smoke inhalation through the nose and instillation of oil into the nostrils.
-All these methods are aimed at pacifying any irritating focus in the nose and to calm the Vata that gets aggravated in the area above the collar bone.
+Massage can be followed by steam inhalation, medicated smoke inhalation through the nose, and instillation of oil into the nostrils.
+All these methods are aimed at pacifying any irritation in the nose and to calm the Vata that gets aggravated in the area above the collar bone.
 As a prophylactic to further aggravation of Vata, Vata pacifying foods and intake of ghee after the meals is advocated.
 The purpose of giving ghee after food is very interesting and shows the research and logic used by the ancient Ayurvedic physicians.
-Ghee is given after meals because the Udan Vata is active at this time of the digestive process and facilitates the activity of ghee (the Vata pacifying and strengthening effect) to enhance the strength of the upper part of the body.
+Ghee is given after meals because the Udan Vata is active at this time of the digestive process.
+It facilitates the activity of ghee (the Vata pacifying and strengthening effect) to enhance the strength of the upper part of the body.

 1 Ashtang Hridaya Sutra sthana chapter 4